Peptic ulcer disease: H. pylori

 Helicobacter pylori is one of the major causative factors of peptic ulcer disease.
 It secretes urease to create an alkaline environment, which is suitable for its survival.
 It expresses blood group antigen-binding adhesin (BabA) and outer inflammatory protein adhesin (OipA), which enables it to attach to the gastric epithelium.
 The bacterium also expresses virulence factors such as CagA and PicB, which cause stomach mucosal inflammation.
 The VacA gene encodes for vacuolating cytotoxin, but its mechanism of causing peptic ulcers is unclear.
 Such stomach mucosal inflammation can be associated with hyperchlorhydria (increased stomach acid secretion) or hypochlorhydria (reduced stomach acid secretion).
 Inflammatory cytokines inhibit the parietal cell acid secretion.
 H. pylori also secretes certain products that inhibit hydrogen potassium ATPase; activate calcitonin gene-related peptide sensory neurons, which increases somatostatin secretion to inhibit acid production by parietal cells; and inhibit gastrin secretion.
 This reduction in acid production causes gastric ulcers.
 On the other hand, increased acid production at the pyloric antrum is associated with duodenal ulcers in 10% to 15% of H. pylori infection cases.
-In this case, somatostatin production is reduced and gastrin production is increased, leading to increased histamine secretion from the enterochromaffin cells, thus increasing acid production.
-An acidic environment at the antrum causes metaplasia of the duodenal cells, causing duodenal ulcers.
+In this case, somatostatin production is reduced, and gastrin production is increased, leading to increased histamine secretion from the enterochromaffin cells, thus increasing acid production.
+An acidic environment in the antrum causes metaplasia of the duodenal cells, causing duodenal ulcers.

 Human immune response toward the bacteria also determines the emergence of peptic ulcer disease.
 The human IL1B gene encodes for Interleukin 1 beta, and other genes that encode for tumour necrosis factor (TNF) and Lymphotoxin alpha also play a role in gastric inflammation.